agilecreativity/pdfs2pdf/README.md

   -b, [--base-dir=BASE_DIR]                # Base directory
                                            # Default: . (current directory)
-  -n, [--inc-words=one two three]          # List of words to be included in the result -n, [--exc-words=one two three]          # List of words to be included in the result -i, [--ignore-case], [--no-ignore-case]  # Match case insensitively
+  -n, [--inc-words=one two three]          # List of words to be included in the result -x, [--exc-words=one two three]          # List of words to be excluded from the result -i, [--ignore-case], [--no-ignore-case]  # Match case insensitively
                                            # Default: true
   -r, [--recursive], [--no-recursive]      # Search for files recursively
                                            # Default: true
   -v, [--version], [--no-version]          # Display version information

-Combine multiple pdf files into one file with bookmarks
+Combine multiple pdfs into one file with bookmarks
 ```

 To combine multiple pdfs just try something like